vikas9dev/spring-ai/docs/09-observability-in-spring-ai---metrics,-monitoring-&-tracing_combined.md

 To generate more metrics, test the RAG document and tool-related APIs.

-1. Test the RAG document API by sending a request like "Tell me about the notice period."
+1. Test the RAG document API by sending a request like "Tell me about the notice period.":- `curl --location 'http://localhost:8080/api/rag/document/chat?message=Tell%20me%20about%20the%20notice%20period.' \
+--header 'username: testUser99'`
-2. Invoke the tool-related API, such as requesting the current time in London.
+2. Invoke the tool-related API, such as requesting the current time in Frankfurt:- `curl --location 'http://localhost:8080/api/tools/local-time?message=What%20is%20the%20current%20time%20in%20Frankfurt%3F' \
+--header 'username: testUser19'`
 3. Ensure you perform these tests to populate the actuator with more metrics.

 ### Exploring Specific Metrics 🔍